Cedarberg’s Top 10 Golf Courses elsewhere in South Africa

 Durban Country Club is a prestigious private club with a very colonial air, evident it its traditions and gabled clubhouse.
 The golf course boasts a naturally undulating dune layout near the sea, with holes flowing through dense tropical vegetation.
 The course is scenic, with the Indian Ocean and Durban seafront visible from several tees, but demanding.
 Extremely challenging to the most skilled golfer, Durban Country Club is enjoyed, but rarely mastered.
 To score well you have to play well.

 For some, the third is the best 3rd hole in the world; for others it is the best par five.
 Playing from a high tee to a narrow fairway with dense bush and a predatory bunker on the left hand side, it is easy to see why it is the most popular hole on the course.
 Elsewhere elevated tees and greens are guarded by an array of tropical bushes, tall trees and large bunkers.
 This, together with the narrow fairways and steep slopes make for a challenging course.
-The foliage on the course is breathtaking.
-With virtually every tropical plant imaginable creating a colorful, scented backdrop to your round.
+The foliage on the course is breath-taking.
+With virtually every tropical plant imaginable creating a colourful, scented backdrop to your round.

 Durban • Parkland 6157m • Carts available • SA Golf Digest/Top 100 2018-9 Number 2